 Defendants have resisted suggestions that they might exercise stricter oversight of underperforming agencies, for example by requiring corrective plans.
-Advice that capacity in high-functioning agencies might be increased to accommodate SED children more quickly has been dodged, even when these agencies are being taxed to the maximum and could accommodate more children if they had modestly increased resources.
+Advice that capacity in high-functioning agencies might be increased to accommodate SED children more quickly has been dodged, even when these agencies are being taxed to the maximum and could accommodate 61 more children if they had modestly increased resources.
 No initiatives to enhance training to assist in addressing the access problem have been offered to the court.
 Specific proposed actions described by Plaintiffs do not appear to have been seriously considered.
 (See Dkt.
 847-2.)

 A recitation of potential tactics for addressing the access problem should not be interpreted as an attempt to dictate how Defendants should operate their system of care.
 The point is only to note that these tactics, and no doubt others, exist in Defendants' remedial arsenal.
-Something effective must be done, some credible plan adopted, resignation of the prior coordinator, with the slot being filled on an "acting" basis by an administrator with other responsibilities.
-The Court Monitor has confirmed that the active Compliance Coordinator position has still not been backfilled as of the date of this memorandum.
-As a result, Defendants' compliance efforts lack leadership.

-something other than vague excuses must be offered, before court monitoring and oversight can be terminated.
+Something effective must be done, some credible plan adopted, something other than vague excuses must be offered, before court monitoring and oversight can be terminated.